-LEARNING SITES generates visualizations for many different functions including: educational materials for schools and public outreach; digital publications, such as excavation reports and digital supplements for traditional paper publications; interactive research resources for hypothesis testing, understanding complex sites and buildings, and individual scholarly activities; and museum display content.
+LEARNING SITES creates visualizations for many different uses including: educational materials for schools and public outreach; digital publications, such as excavation reports and digital supplements for traditional paper publications; interactive research resources for hypothesis testing, understanding complex sites and buildings, and individual scholarly activities; and museum display content.

 LEARNING SITES interactive educational packages are exciting and innovative teaching tools.
 They give students and teachers a near firsthand experience of what life in the ancient world might have been like.
 By exploring our virtual worlds and accessing linked 3D virtual artifacts, problem-solving tasks, background information, and 2D images, learners of all ages engage about geography, history, economics, construction techniques, architectural styles, and archaeological methods and theories.